whria78/can/README.md

-## Clinical photographs Annotated by Neural networks (CAN5600 and CAN2000 dataset) ##
+## Clinical photographs Annotated by Neural networks (CAN5600, LESION130k, and CAN2000 dataset) ##

 ![img](https://github.com/whria78/can/blob/main/thumbnails/melanoma_nevus.jpg?raw=true)

-The lesion needs to be specified in this way to improve the performance of CNNs.
-However, this process requires a huge amount of time and effort from dermatologists.
-In this project, we created a dataset of 5,619 images of melanoma and melanocytic nevus by crawling photographs from the internet and annotating them using an algorithm called Model Dermatology Build2021 (https://modelderm.com).
-Similar to the ImageNet dataset, this dataset consists of labeled internet images.
+The specification of the lesion in this manner is necessary to enhance the performance of CNNs.
+However, this process demands a significant amount of time and effort from dermatologists.
+As part of this project, we constructed a dataset of 5,619 images of melanoma and melanocytic nevus by crawling pictures from the internet and annotating them with the assistance of an algorithm known as Model Dermatology Build2021 (https://modelderm.com).
+Comparable to the ImageNet dataset, this dataset is composed of labeled images from the internet.
+LESION130k was obtained from 18,482 websites across roughly 80 countries and includes approximately 130,000 lesion images.

 ## Data repository